-Nontherapeutic Subject Registry (NTSR), under the direction of Claudine Isaacs, MD and Beth Peshkin, MS, CGC, provides centralized patient recruitment services for nontherapeutic human trials.
+Nontherapeutic Studies Shared Resource (NTSR), under the direction of Claudine Isaacs, MD, provides centralized patient recruitment services for nontherapeutic human trials.
 The NTSR implements a universal protocol and consent which includes collection of core data elements from patients at GUMC with and without cancer.
 Patients are also consented for collection of biospecimens and tissue, and for future contact for enrollment into specific studies and follow-up.
 The NTSR also provides services to investigators including data entry and programming, medical record abstraction, and risk assessment counseling.
 The NTSR works closely with Tissue Culture Shared Resource (TCSR) and Histopathology and Tissue Shared Resource (HTSR) to provide investigators with access to patients and data that can be linked to biospecimen samples as well as tumor and non-tumor tissue.

 Information on services provided, language for grant proposals and IRB protocols available here.
 Additional information including language for IRB and grant proposal, please see the NTSR intranet page.